 Trails & Walks

-Rockbridge County has its fair share of adventurous trails, but sometimes a twenty-minute stroll through the forest is all the invigoration you need.
+Rockbridge County has many challenging trails, but sometimes a twenty-minute stroll through the forest is all the invigoration you need.
 The county’s marquee trail is the Chessie Trail, which links Lexington and Buena Vista while tracking the Maury River.
 Other trails explore college campuses, wild gardens, and secluded reserves.

 Chessie Nature Trail